mbernste/mbernste.github.io/_posts/2021-01-07-rna_seq_basics.md

 So far, we have assumed an idealized scenario in which we know with certainty which gene "produced" each read.
 In reality, this is not the case.
 Sometimes, a read may align to multiple isoforms within a single gene (extremely common), or it might align to multiple genes (common enough to affect results), or it might align imperfectly to a gene and we might wonder whether the read really was produced by the gene in the first place.
 That is, was the mismatch in alignment due to a sequencing error, or was the read *not* produced by that gene at all (for example, the read may have been produced by a contaminant DNA fragment)?

 Because in the real-world, we don't know which gene produced each read, we have to infer it.
-State-of-the methods perform this inference under an assumed probabilistic generative model ([Li et al. 2011](https://doi.org/10.1093/bioinformatics/btp692)) of the reads-generating process (to be discussed in a future post).
+State-of-the-art methods perform this inference under an assumed probabilistic generative model ([Li et al. 2011](https://doi.org/10.1093/bioinformatics/btp692)) of the reads-generating process (to be discussed in a future post).

 RPKM versus TPM
 -----------